BradHutchings/Mmojo-Server-v2/instructions/401-Prepare-to-Convert.md

 ## 401. Prepare to Convert
 ### About this Step

-In this step, we will clone the llama.cpp repo and leave it uncustomized so we can do model conversion.
+In this step, we will download the convert script from the llama.cpp repo so we can do model conversion.

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.